PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

-# Network-Penetration-Testing-Lab
+# Active Directory Security Assessment-Lab

 # Objective
-The objective of this network penetration testing lab is to simulate real-world cyber threats by evaluating the security posture of a networked environment.
-The lab aims to identify vulnerabilities in systems, applications, and configurations, assess their potential exploitability, and mitigating security flaws within network infrastructures.
-The purpose of the testing is to identify and document weaknesses in network devices, servers and applications that could be exploited by malicious actors; improve defensive strategies by recommending mitigation techniques and security ehancements.
-This project will use Active Directory, Linux, Windows 10, and Metasploitable as the company infrastructure.
+The objective of this lab is to simulate real-world cyber threats by evaluating the security posture of an Active Directory a network environment.
+The lab aims to identify vulnerabilities in systems, applications, and configurations in the AD, assess their potential exploitability, and mitigating security flaws .
+The purpose of the testing is to identify and document weaknesses in Active Directory that could be exploited by malicious actors; improve defensive strategies by recommending mitigation techniques and security ehancements.

 # Skills Learned
-- Network scanning using Nmap.
-- Identifying and exploiting vulnerabilities in network devices, applications and services.
-- Vulnerability assessment
-- Applying security best practices to harden network against common attack vectors
+- Enumerate and map the AD environment, including domains, forests, and trust relationships.
+- Identify key components such as Domain Controllers, organizational units (OUs), and group policies.
+- Analyze password policies, Kerberos configurations, and credential storage.
+- Simulate attacks like Pass-the-Hash, Kerberoasting, and credential spraying.
+- Discover and exploit misconfigured permissions, service accounts, and group memberships to escalate privileges.
+- Identify misconfigurations in Group Policy Objects (GPOs) that may allow privilege escalation or data leaka

 # Tool Used